Search through our Special Collections online!

 Click the rare passenger pigeon below to visit some of our birds online!

-Patterson Library holds and incredible collection of photographs.
+Patterson Library held an incredible collection of local photographs.
 Over 12,000 images are in our Westfield Historical Photographs Collection.
-A recent project to digitize all of the photographs and create a finding aid was completed with the help of a federal grant and many hours of volunteer help.
-For preservation and security purposes we limit access to the originals.
+A project to digitize all of the photographs and create a finding aid was completed with the help of a federal grant and many hours of volunteer help.
 Click here to access images from this collection.
-Please contact Nancy Ensign at 326-2154 for permission to publish.
+Much of our collection was moved in 2018 to the CCHS McClurg Mansion although you can view them here.

 Our stuffed mammals were donated almost entirely by H.W.
 Mossman in the early 1900s, who as a young man taught himself the art of taxidermy with the help of local taxidermists.
 In his 80s, Mr. Mossman returned to Patterson Library and was astounded that his animals were still on display.